 Whilst we give willingly and ask for nothing in return, there is much to be gained from joining Rotary.
 We place great importance on the friendship, camaraderie and fellowship we enjoy....and because we take what we do more seriously than we take ourselves, we share a lot of laughter.
 The atmosphere in our club is always relaxed, friendly and informal.

-We are in existence to support charities within the local community, the wider nation and internationally by promoting them through club activities and the world wide organisation called Rotary International.
+We are in existence to support charities within the local community, the wider nation and internationally by promoting them through club activities and our world wide organisation called Rotary International.

-To get a flavour of some of our events and activities, please explore this this website by clicking on the "What we do" and "Programme" pages on the menu above, or use the social media link on the right hand side of this page to access our Facebook page.
+To get a flavour of some of our own club events and activities, please explore this this website by clicking on the "What we do" and "Programme" pages on the menu above, or use the social media link at the bottom of this page to access our Facebook pages.

 The Rotary Club of Wrington Vale was founded back in 1976 by 23 member's who wanted, by fellowship and actions to create, within the Wrington Vale, a club where like minded people could meet and enjoy promoting charitable deeds.